-Participants who attend 7 or more Managing by Network webinars are awarded certificates as an official record of 40 hours of training in 22 partnership and community collaboration competencies defined by OPM.
+Participants who attend 7 or more live Managing by Network webinars are awarded a certificate as an official record of 40 hours of training in 22 partnership and community collaboration competencies defined by OPM.

 Participants who present a Case Study are awarded a certificate with honors.

-Participants who attend 15 or more webinars are awarded a certificate with honors.
+Participants who complete 15 or more webinars are awarded a certificate with honors.

 Managing by Network is cohosted by: